Cavs Rumors: Clippers Thought DeAndre Jordan To Cavs NBA Trade Was Close, Per ESPN

 The latest Cleveland Cavs rumors suggested by sources to ESPN indicate that DeAndre Jordan was nearly a member of the Cavaliers, or that’s what the Clippers had thought.
 Los Angeles may have been ready to pull the trigger on a deal with Cleveland this past week.
 However, the NBA trade deadline has now passed and the All-Star center remains part of the Los Angeles Clippers’ roster.

 In a report on Friday via ESPN, it’s noted that sources told Brian Windhorst the Los Angeles Clippers felt they were nearing a trade which would have sent center DeAndre Jordan to Cleveland.
 However, on Thursday, Cleveland made multiple moves including a blockbuster trade to send a protected first-round pick, Isaiah Thomas, and Channing Frye to the Los Angeles Lakers in exchange for Larry Nance Jr. and Jordan Clarkson.
-In addition, Cleveland rebooted their roster further with moves to send Jae Crowder, Derrick Rose and Dwyane Wade to new teams as well.
+In addition, Cleveland rebooted their roster further with moves to send Jae Crowder, Derrick Rose, and Dwyane Wade to new teams as well.

 The L.A.
 Clippers had already made headlines in the league when they traded their All-Star forward Blake Griffin to the Detroit Pistons at the end of January.
 That brought Tobias Harris and Avery Bradley among other assets to their roster as the Clippers prepared to explore deals within the league for Jordan.
 Between the Griffin trade with Detroit and their sending Chris Paul to Houston before this season, it appears Los Angeles is fully reconstructing their roster.